designernils/projects-data-science/README.md

 - **Education Background**: Visual Communications, Product Design & Industrial Design
 - **Programming Languages**: Python, KQL, SQL, HTML, CSS

-transiting from Design into Data Science...
+transitioning from Design into Data Science...

 If you would like to know more about me, shoot me a message, visit my [LinkedIn account](https://www.linkedin.com/in/nendersbrenner) or my [business website](https://www.designernils.com).